 Lachelle is responsible for recruitment, human resources information systems, benefits coordination, and payroll.

-Before joining ODCA in 2017, Lachelle held HR positions with DC Water and at the D.C.
+Before joining ODCA in 2017, Lachelle held human resources positions with DC Water and at the D.C.
 Department of Employment Services, as well as several area law firms.

-When not working to improve the economy, efficiency, and accountability of the District government, Joshua enjoys spending time with his wife and two children, gardening, and reading.
+When not working to improve the economy, efficiency, and accountability of the District Government, Ruth enjoys jogging in Rock Creek Park and attending Nationals, Wizards, and Capitals games.